alex-skyslakova/gen-test/README.md

  docker build -t gen-test .
  # create a folder for the output
  mkdir my_output
- # then, run the docker image
+ # then, run the docker image in a container
  docker run -d --name my_container -it gen-test
- # copy the output folder from the container to the host
+ # wait for container execution to finish and copy the output folder from the container to the host
  docker cp my_container:/app/output ./my_output

 ```